Astrophysics Wrapped 2025: Year-in-Review of Every Astrophysics arXiv Paper from 2025

-Now we can look at some more typical metrics like \textbf{primary subject} which we discussed earlier in the paper.
-The full range of statistics for each primary subject is given in Table \ref{tab:colb_primary_sub}.
-While we cannot comment on every trend in the table, we point out some prominent ones.
-We find that across all indices the variation in the primary subject collaboration statistics is within $1\sigma$ of the mean for the whole sample.
-Despite this, we would like to discuss these differences as we believe the discussion offers some insights into the meaning of the collaboration indices. \\\\ The \textbf{most internationally collaborative} primary subject (highest average GCI) is \textbf{Astrophysics}, most likely due to the fact that the big survey teams and mega-collaborations publish under this subject.
+The most internationally collaborative primary subject (highest average GCI) is Astrophysics, most likely due to the fact that the big survey teams and mega-collaborations publish under this subject.
 This is supported by the fact that it is also the subject with the largest number of authors per paper by some margin.
-The \textbf{most locally collaborative} subject is \textbf{High Energy Astrophysical Phenomena} (the highest average LCI).
+The most locally collaborative subject is High Energy Astrophysical Phenomena (the highest average LCI).
 Our best guess for this is that the research in this field involves using local instrumentation and data, which is naturally studied more by local groups.
-The \textbf{least globally collaborative} subject is \textbf{Solar and Stellar Astrophysics}, with the lowest GCI and the lowest number of authors per paper, indicating that the teams involved in solar physics tend to be smaller, localised teams.
+The least globally collaborative subject is Solar and Stellar Astrophysics, with the lowest GCI and the lowest number of authors per paper, indicating that the teams involved in solar physics tend to be smaller, localised teams.